Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 Have a conversation

 Employers don’t need to wait until a Muslim employee submits a Ramadan-related request to discuss the holiday—they can show they care and proactively start the conversation.
-Business leaders can let employees know before Ramadan begins that if they celebrate, they have flexible scheduling, prayer spaces, and religious PTO available to them.
+Business leaders can let employees know before Ramadan begins that if they celebrate, they have flexible scheduling, prayer spaces, and religious PTO available.
 And, of course, colleagues should feel welcome to wish Muslim employees a Happy Ramadan by saying, “Ramadan Mubarak.”

 Celebrate with certainty

 Ensuring your organization is thoughtful and abiding by all applicable laws is a significant feat.
 However, you’re not alone in designing and maintaining an inclusive workplace.
-By partnering with a PEO, your business can receive assistance with: